near/node-docs/docs/archival/split-storage-archival.md

 Downloading the cold database can take a long time (days).
 In this time your database can become very far behind the chain.
 You may wait for your node to catchup, but it still can take a long time.
 One alternative approach is to sync up your node by only downloading fresh hot database, and let the neard binary do the work of bringing cold database up to speed.
+Another option is to use an rpc database instead of hot.
+You will need to run some extra commands, but you will have database options (as rpc dbs are uploaded twice a day) and can sync up faster.

+This process should make your node "jump" to the head of a new snapshot.
+Your cold database will need some time to copy everything new from the fresh hot database.
+If after a day your node is still not in sync, you can repeat the process.

+#### Fast-forward node via downloading fresh hot database {#hot fast forward}
 1. Check the head of cold database (your node has to be running for this step)
 ```bash
 curl --silent  0.0.0.0:3030/metrics | grep cold_head_height